Virginia Beach Car Accident Lawyers

 Each year, car accidents across the Commonwealth of Virginia result in approximately 65,000 injuries, according to the Virginia Highway Safety Office.

 Tragically, between 700 and 900 victims also lose their lives on Virginia’s roads and highways annually.
 Drivers need to know that payments from their insurance policies may not begin to cover all the expenses that arise after a car accident in Virginia.
 Laws exist that may affect a victim’s ability to seek additional damages after a car crash within the Commonwealth, regardless of the driver’s state of residency.
+Our Virginia Beach car accident attorneys can help you in the event of an accident, so you can focus on recovering.

-How can a Lawyer Help Me After a Car Accident?
+How Can a Lawyer Help Me After a Car Accident?

 - Explain the rights of accident victims in Virginia